 (Issued as Temporary Occupancy Permit)

-In situations where a mobile food facility is requested for a private catering event, a temporary occupancy permit can be issued.
+In situations where a mobile food facility is requested for a private catering event, a Temporary Occupancy Permit can be issued.
+No monetary transactions in the public right-of-way will be permitted under this permit.

-A written authorization letter from the event sponsor/fronting property owner stating the request, time, location, date, and statement that there will be no cash transactions and the mobile food facility will only service event patrons.
+- If the food truck vendor is applying for the permit, provide a written authorization letter from the event sponsor/fronting property owner stating the nature of the request, name of the truck(s), date, time, location, and statement that there will be no cash transactions and the mobile food facility will only service event patrons.

-A current copy of Department of Public Health’s Certificate of Sanitation
+- Department of Public Health's Certificate of Sanitation and Decal

 Permit Applications (Required)